Chwilka...

 • Proof of purchase (invoice or sales contract)

-• Proof that the vehicle passed a przegląd techniczny (technical inspection) at an authorized Polish station — known as Stacja Kontroli Pojazdów (SKP)
+• Proof that the vehicle passed a przegląd techniczny (technical inspection) at an authorized Polish station — known as Stacja Kontroli Pojazdów (SKP).
+Note: in some cases a valid inspection from the country of origin may be honored, so it's worth confirming with your office first

 • Valid OC insurance policy (at minimum, a short-term or border policy to cover the transit period)